 The Montebello Islands and Barrow Island supports Green Turtle nesting, occurring from November to March.
-The Montebello Islands are identified as nesting habitat critical to the survival of the species, as is the 20 km internesting buffer around the Montebello Islands (Ref.
+The Montebello Islands are identified as nesting HCTS of the species, as is the 20 km internesting buffer around the Montebello Islands (Ref.
 56, Figure 4-10).